hunyadi/md2conf/README.md

 On Windows, these can be set via system properties.

-If you use Atlassian scoped API tokens, you should set API URL, substituting `CLOUD_ID` with your own Cloud ID:
+If you use Atlassian scoped API tokens, you may want to set API URL directly, substituting `CLOUD_ID` with your own Cloud ID:

 ```sh
 export CONFLUENCE_API_URL='https://api.atlassian.com/ex/confluence/CLOUD_ID/'